opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 Then finish the installation by reading the [*Initial configuration*][initial-config] section.

+**Note:** On SLES12 full-text extraction for attachments [*is not supported*](#full-text-extraction-not-supported) by default.

+[initial-config]: #initial-configuration

+# Full-text extraction not supported

-**Note:** For SLES12, we do not provide required dependencies for full-text extraction of attachments.
+For some distributions we do not provide the required dependencies for full-text extraction of attachments.
 If you need this feature, please install the required dependencies (`catdoc unrtf poppler-utils tesseract-ocr`) manually.
 For more information, [please see the plaintext gem](https://github.com/planio-gmbh/plaintext).
 Once installed, check `Administration > Information` to see if OpenProject is able to pick up these dependencies.

-[initial-config]: #initial-configuration

 # Initial Configuration